openstack/tacker/doc/source/install/deploy_openwrt.rst

 DNS, or QoS VNFs.
 The openwrt VNFM management driver will do the same way to inject the desired service rules into the OpenWRT instance.
-You can also do the same to check if the rules are injected successful: **cat /etc/config/network** to check vrouter, **cat /etc/config/dnsmasq** to check DHCP and DNS, and **cat /etc/config/qos** to check the QoS rules.
+You can also do the same to check if the rules are injected successful: **cat /etc/config/network** to check vrouter, **cat /etc/config/dhcp** to check DHCP and DNS, and **cat /etc/config/qos** to check the QoS rules.

 6.Notes
+6.1.OpenWRT user and password
+The user account is 'root' and password is '', which means there is no password for root account.

+6.2.Procedure to customize the OpenWRT image
-Note that the OpenWRT is modified based on KVM OpenWRT 15.05.1 to be suitable for OpenStack Tacker.
+The OpenWRT is modified based on KVM OpenWRT 15.05.1 to be suitable forTacker.
 The procedure is following as below:

 .. code-block:: console